The National Patient Safety Foundation's Lucian Leape Institute - Report of the Round-table on Consumer Engagement in Patient Safety

 By partnering with patients, their families and other caregivers, hospitals can improve the quality and safety of health care, reduce costs, increase employee satisfaction and improve the patient experience.
 Define patient and family engagement as “patients, families, their representatives, and health professionals work in active partnership at various levels across the health care system—direct care, organizational design and governance, and policy making—to improve health and health care.”
 This definition acknowledges that PFE represents a continuum of strategies and interventions that can occur at the bedside, in the board room and in the community.
 Partnering with patients and families has many cascading benefits related to health care quality, patient activation and elimination of health care disparities.
 It can transform organizational culture in profound ways.

-The Health Research & Educational Trust (HRET) developed this resource compendium to help link PFE concepts and strategies to available resources.
+The HRET developed this resource compendium to help link PFE concepts and strategies to available resources.
 This compendium highlights the array of resources that can support hospital efforts to partner with patients and families and provides some recommendations on how the available resources can be used.
 The website addresses for each resource are hyperlinked from the title, and the titles in the table of contents are bookmarked within the document to ease navigation.

 The compendium’s topics include: